-This understanding of iced-airfoil separation bubbles has been developed over the last twenty years (or so) of icing research.
-The flowfield research included simple experimental methods such as flow visualization, detailed experimental methods such as hot-wire/film anemometry, or laser velocimetry and computational methods.
-Bragg, Khodadoust and Spring,5 performed split-hot-film anemometry measurements in the separation bubble flowfield about a simulated glaze ice accretion on the leading edge of a NACA 0012 airfoil.
-Both upper and lower surface separation bubble characteristics were measured.
-The overall results were consistent with the description given in the preceding paragraph.
-These measurements were performed at a low Reynolds number of 1.5×10^6 and a Mach number of 0.12.
-The results showed how the bubble grew in size as the airfoil angle of attack increased up to maximum lift.
-The largest bubble measured covered over 30% of the chord at angle of attack one degree below stall.
-An important result of this work was that the time-averaged separation bubble characteristics compared favorably to laminar separation bubbles that can form on uncontaminated, or clean, airfoils.
-Khodadoust6 performed laser-Doppler velocimeter (LDV) measurements on a straight rectangular wing with a leading-edge ice accretion having the same geometry.
-The earlier split-film data closely agreed with the non-intrusive LDV measurements and CFD calculations.
-In addition to the quantitative measurements, Khodadoust used a surfaceoil method to visualize separation bubble reattachment features.
-This work was extended to an iced-sweptwing configuration and employed both LDV and helium bubble flow visualization.^{7,8} These data showed that the leading-edge separation caused a strong spanwise vortex on the swept wing.
+laminar separation bubbles that can form on uncontaminated, or clean, airfoils.
+Khodadoust performed laser Doppler velocimeter (LDV) measurements on a straight rectangular wing with a leading-edge ice accretion having the same geometry.
+The earlier split-film data closely agreed with the nonintrusive LDV measurements and computational fluid dynamics (CFD) calculations.
+In addition to the quantitative measurements, Khodadoust used a surface-oil method to visualize separation bubble reattachment features.
+This work was extended to an iced-swept-wing configuration and employed both LDV and helium bubble flow visualization.
+These data showed that the leading-edge separation caused a strong spanwise vortex on the swept wing.
 This also confirmed what had been observed in CFD calculations.

-While the time-averaged characteristics of large ice shape induced separation bubbles are fairly well known, the unsteady characteristics are less certain.
-Bragg et al.5 performed some time-dependent measurements as a part of their study and report a low-frequency oscillation in the separation bubble flowfield.
-Gurbacki and Bragg9 have considered unsteady characteristics in more detail.
+Whereas the time-averaged characteristics of large ice shape-induced separation bubbles are fairly well known, the unsteady characteristics are less certain.
+Bragg et al. performed time-dependent measurements as a part of their study and report a low-frequency oscillation in the separation bubble flowfield.
+Gurbacki and Bragg have considered unsteady characteristics in more detail.
 A NACA 0012 airfoil model instrumented with high-frequency response pressure transducers (Kulites) was tested with both rime and glaze ice simulations.
 The time-dependent pressure distributions indicated large-scale flow fluctuations.
-Spectral analysis of the data performed later indicated flow frequencies similar to that measured by Bragg et al.5
+Spectral analysis of the data performed later indicated flow frequencies similar to that measured by Bragg et al.

-A motivation for work in this area is to provide data for improvement of computational results.
+Motivation for work in this area is to achieve a better understanding of this complex flow and to provide data for improvement of computational results.
 Several studies have noted that the complexity of the flowfield and potential for large-scale unsteadiness may render some computational methods incapable of correctly modeling the flows.
-For example, Dunn et al.10 and Pan et al.11 both suggest that accurate prediction of stalling angle and maximum lift for airfoils with large ice shapes requires unsteady, three-dimensional methods.
-Chung and Addy12 suggest that more flowfield measurements should be made in order to better assess the predictive capabilities of current CFD methods for iced-airfoil calculations.
+For example, Dunn et al. and Pan et al. both suggest that accurate prediction of stalling angle and maximum lift for airfoils with large ice shapes requires unsteady, three-dimensional methods.
+Chung and Addy suggest that flowfield measurements should be made to better assess the predictive capabilities of current CFD methods for iced-airfoil calculations.
+Specifically, they called for a complete set of flowfield, surface pressure, and performance data for both large glaze and rime ice shapes obtained in the same experimental facility.

 The present investigation directly addresses the latter suggestion.
 Time-averaged flowfield velocity measurements were carried out on the upper surface of a GLC-305 airfoil with both a rime and glaze ice-shape simulation.
-Performance measurements for this airfoil with the simulated ice shapes were carried out in previous experiments and thus the additional flowfield information provides for a comprehensive data set.13 A key conclusion from the previous testing was that large changes in Reynolds number had very little effect on the iced-airfoil performance.
-The objectives of the present investigation were to measure the timeaveraged flowfield velocities on the iced-airfoil upper surface at several angles of attack for two different ice Split-hot-film anemometry was used to shapes. determine the streamwise velocity profiles at several chordwise locations along the airfoil upper surface.
-The measurements were performed in a pressure tunnel at Reynolds numbers of 3.5×10^6 and 6.0×10^6 at Mach numbers of 0.12 and 0.21 to investigate these effects.
+Performance measurements for this airfoil with the simulated ice shapes were carried out in previous experiments and, thus, the additional flowfield information provides for a comprehensive data set.
+15 A key conclusion from the previous testing was that large changes in Reynolds number had very little effect on the iced-airfoil performance.
+The objectives of the present investigation were to measure the time-averaged flowfield velocities on the iced-airfoil upper surface at several angles of attack for two different ice shapes and at several Reynolds and Mach numbers.
+Split-hot-film anemometry was used to determine the streamwise velocity profiles at several chordwise locations along the airfoil upper surface.
+The measurements were performed in a pressure tunnel at Reynolds numbers of $3.5 \times 10^6$ and $6.0 \times 10^6$ at Mach numbers of 0.12 and 0.21 to investigate these effects.